 Health and Safety Measures

-- Visitors are expected to follow all public health guidance from the City and County of Los Angeles and abide by USC campus guidelines and signage.
+- Visitors are expected to follow all public health guidance from the City and County of Los Angeles.
 USC guidelines may be stricter to ensure a safe community for all.
 For more information, visit the university’s COVID-19 resource page.

 - Maintain six feet of physical distancing from people outside your own party.